 It’s the sixth time that Monte Zoncolan serves as a finish in the Giro d’Italia.
 The race climbed the mountain before in 2003, 2007, 2010, 2011 and 2014.
 Except for the first time, the Giro took the most demanding way up the Zoncolan, approaching the climb from Ovaro, which will be no different in 2018.

-After the descent the route turns left to follow the Torrente Degano River for a few kilometres.
-Another left turn in Ovaro and the riders hit the Zoncolan.
-The first slopes are doable, but 2 kilometres up the climb the torture really kicks in.
-Monte Zoncolan is a monster with ramps of up to 22%.
-The distance of the climb is 10.1 kilometres and it is averaging 11.9%.
+After the descent the route turns left to follow the Torrente Degano River for a while.
+Another left turn in Ovaro and the riders tackle the Zoncolan – or is the other way around?
+The first slopes relatively easy, but then torture really kicks in.
+The section from kilometre 2 to kilometre 6 is averaging a grueling 15.4% before the following 2 kilometres go up at 13.9%.
+Monte Zoncolan is a monster of 10.1 kilometres with and its average gradient at 11.9%.

 Giro d’Italia 2018 stage 14: Route maps, height profiles, and more

 Click on the images to zoom.

 Details Avaglio climb